Spatial-Information-QLD/cam-etl/etl-notes.md

 #### Mapping between LALF localities to PNDB suburbs

 Map the `locality` table's `locality_code` to the `pndb.place_name` table's `reference_number`.
 Use the `pndb.history` table to get the latest place name by following the `historic_reference_number`.
-Each historic record may branch into one or more records.
+Each historical record may branch into one or more records.
 We must perform a depth-first search recursively to find the latest place name that matches the locality name.

 The above Windsor code `LGA_0313` is problematic.
 It is not a code in the PNDB.
 Michael will send me a table that provides the mapping from this `LGA_` code to the place name code in the PNDB.

 Note: there may be some localities that don't map to the PNDB.
 For example, K'gari.

+Michael has sent two files over. `lalf-pndb_localities_joined.csv` and `lalf_localities_unjoined.csv`.
+I have uploaded them to the project's SharePoint.

 ### Parcel, Site, Address cardinality